-The City of Columbia still has barriers to fair housing as it relates to segregation and integration, as well changes or migration of specific populations that creates an environment.
-Fostering more integration and fair housing choice for all populations requires an understanding of the impact of historical policies, as well as current market conditions and forces.
-The central city area has been traditionally thought of to maintain a higher number of African American households, however, data shows that concentrations are beginning to be higher in other geographic areas within Columbia.
+Fostering greater fair housing choice for all populations requires an understanding of the impact of historical policies, as well as current market conditions and forces.
+The central city area has been traditionally thought of as containing a higher number of low-income households, however, data shows that concentration shifting to other geographic areas within Columbia.